Trashpanda70/Pokemon-Game/README.md

 If I for some reason decide to make a sequel to this game the cast will be smaller

 ### Changes/Notes From Previous Pokemon Games
-- Changed typing and abilities for some Pokemon (listed later)
+- Changed typing for some Pokemon (listed later)
+- Changed abilities of some pokemon
 - Changed stats of many Pokemon
-- Items included are up to gen 5 and include the following later gen items (same functionality they have in later gens): Ability Patch, Ability Capsule, Pixie Plate, Fairy Gem, Weakness Policy, and Safety Goggles
+- Items included are up to gen 5 and include the following later gen items (same functionality they have in later gens): Ability Patch, Ability Capsule, Pixie Plate, Fairy Gem, Weakness Policy, Ice Stone, and Safety Goggles
 - New Butcher mechanic (more later)
 - New Spirit Pokemon mechanic (read the whole document everything is explained i swear)
 - New Lava Fishing mechanic: Essentially just fishing but in Lava for fire types, you cannot surf on Lava